 Good-bye to New Zealand and its green tops, seaming pitches, and awkward bounce.
 Good-bye to Daryl Tuffey too.
-I am sure that most Indian batsmen have recurring nightmares of facing the tall, burly fast bowler.
+I am sure that most Indian batsmen have nightmares of facing the tall burly fast bowler.

-After the 5-2 loss, it is indeed time for serious self-examination, and that must happen within the team.
+After the 5-2 loss, it is indeed time for a serious selfexamination, and that must happen within the team.
 The coach and captain should sit down with the boys and analyse why and where things went wrong.
-True, a few weeks away from the World Cup might not be the best time for a post-mortem but there certainly are a few things that nobody can gloss over.
+A few weeks away from the World Cup might not be the best time for a post-mortem but there certainly are a few things that nobody can gloss over.

 Rakesh Patel, for one, would have been better off playing for Baroda than being on a paid holiday in New Zealand.
-His fate was but one example of the lack of clarity in the Indian think-tank; they were hoping for a miracle that was never meant to be.
-As for the famed batting line-up, the fact that only Virender Sehwag averaged even 20 per innings was by itself a damning indictment of their so-called prowess.
+His fate was but one instance of how there was absolutely no clarity in the Indian think-tank; they were hoping for a miracle that was never meant to be.
+As for the famed batting line-up, the fact that nobody with the exception of Virender Sehwag averaged even 20 runs per innings was by itself a damning indictment of their socalled prowess.

 Interestingly, Dinesh Mongia has not been able to justify his inclusion in the squad.
-Perhaps it could be attributed to a sense of complacency.
-To notice its deleterious effects one need not look any further than Mohammad Kaif, who averages below nine runs per innings in his last eleven games.
+Perhaps it could be attributed to a sense of the complacency setting in within the squad.
+One need not look any further than Mohammad Kaif, who averages below nine runs per innings in his last eleven games.
 It is about time the selectors had a strong word with young talented players like him.

 It is the fact that India surrendered so meekly to a very ordinary New Zealand team that annoys me so.
 Make no mistake: if both the teams were to carry their current form into the World Cup, they will struggle miserably.

-New Zealand cricket chief Martin Snedden, in his post-series comments, took the easy way out blaming the poor quality of the pitches while failing to harp on the lack of technique of his own batsmen or of the visitors.
+It was probably easy for New Zealand cricket chief Martin Snedden to blame the poor quality of the pitches than the lack of technique of his own batsmen or of the visitors.
 But finding such escape routes will do neither team any good.

-In the final analysis, it was better New Zealand bowling and fielding that made the difference given the dismal failure of batsmen from both sides.
-Apart from Javagal Srinath and Zaheer Khan, no Indian bowler was good enough to claim ten or more wickets in the ODI series.
+In the final analysis it was the better New Zealand bowling and fielding that made the difference given the dismal failure of batsmen on both the sides.
+Apart from Javagal Srinath and Zaheer Khan, no other Indian bowler was good enough to claim ten wickets in the ODI series.
 If someone like Ashish Nehra could only get you five wickets at almost 39 runs apiece in six games, what logic can explain the decision to give our proven strike bowler, Harbhajan Singh, just two games in the whole one-day series?

 No one questions the talent of this Indian team.
-The only thought that refuses to leave me is whether the team management did enough to harness the talent on offer.
+Neither do I. The only thought that refuses to leave me is: whether the team management did enough to harness the talent on offer.
 Not too long ago, one Indian skipper said, "The captain is as good as his team".
 Well, the other side of the argument is that a team is only as good as the management is.